List of paintings by Amrita Sher-Gil

-This is a list of paintings by Hungarian-born Indian artist Amrita Sher-Gil (1913–1941).
+This is a list of paintings by Hungarian-Indian artist Amrita Sher-Gil (1913–1941).
 Over 60 of her paintings, of which most were portraits and self-portraits, were created between 1930 and 1932 in Hungary and France.
 19 were self-portraits painted in Europe between 1930 and 1934, and two, including one in a blue sari, were later completed in India.
 Several of her paintings were of nudes; some of herself and others based on models of which most were female.